Sanquhar Castle ruin is on the south side of

-south side of the town.
-It was built in the
+the Town.
+It was built in the 1400s for the

 Mary, Queen of Scots, and James VI.
 The 212

 Way walking route passes right by the

 Castle and Town.

 St Ninian's Baptist Church is on the south